Position

 - Flowering period: Late spring to early summer (May to June)

-- Foliage typically remains green throughout the growing season, no notable autumn colour
+- Foliage typically remains green throughout the growing season, with no notable autumn colour

 Additional Notes